d2l-ai/d2l-vi/chapter_multilayer-perceptrons/weight-decay.md

 As before, we update $\mathbf{w}$ based on the amount by which our estimate differs from the observation.
 However, we also shrink the size of $\mathbf{w}$ towards $0$.
-That's why the method is sometimes called "weight decay": because the penalty term literally causes our optimization algorthm to *decay* the magnitude of the weight at each step of training.
+That is why the method is sometimes called "weight decay": because the penalty term literally causes our optimization algorithm to *decay* the magnitude of the weight at each step of training.
 This is more convenient than having to pick the number of parameters as we did for polynomials.